 The German Krautkrapfen are a local specialty from the South of Germany, the Allgaeu, a Southern region with beautiful hills and meadows.
 Famous for hiking, skiing and good food.

 They produce a lot milk products like cheese, yogurt and quark.
 Krautkrapfen are filled with Sauerkraut, Speck and will be baked in the oven.
 They taste good warm or cold and the best with a glass of German beer.
-Find the German Sauerkraut online or at Big Lots or Aldi and German specialty stores.
-Happy Cooking!
+Find the German Sauerkraut in the German Delicatessen Box from LoveGermanFood.com – Happy Cooking!